MegEngine/midout/README.md

    blocks.
 The trace would be written to `midout_trace.<pid>` by default, and this output name can be changed via the environment variable `MIDOUT_OUTPUT`.
 4. Generate midout header file by `./gen_header.py`.
-5. Recompile the project with macro `MIDOUT_GENERATED` defined as the header file generated in the previous step.
+5. Recompile the project and ensure that the header generated in the previous step is included before `midout.h`.
 Remember to enable LTO.
 6. Now all the blocks marked in step 1 that are not executed in step 3 have been removed from the final executable; if any of them is indeed used at runtime, a trap would be triggered.